-Council continues to take advantage of Central Government funding available.
-We have been successful in securing funding from the COVID-19 response, Crown Infrastructure Partners (CIP) programme for 'shovel ready' projects, and Tourism Infrastructure Funding.
-This has helped to stimulate our local economy.
+We have been successful in securing funding from the Climate Emergency Response Fund, Crown Infrastructure Partners Limited (Three Waters Reform - Better Off Package), Waka Kotahi NZTA (additional funding for Cyclone Gabrielle repairs) and Tourism Infrastructure Funding.
+This funding helps to stimulate our local economy.

-Council continues to seek additional funding, including considering whether Council will apply for Three Waters 'better off' funding.
-Given the uncertainty around this funding, additional revenue and project spend has not been included within the budget.
+Council continues to seek additional funding where available.
 If we're successful in securing additional funding, we may need to adjust the timing of projects to incorporate those where other funding is available (i.e. delivering some projects in future years).
-This would allow us to make the most of any external funding, while still meeting our commitments to our community.
+This would allow us to make the most of any external funding available to our District, while still meeting our commitments to our community.